Peter Conheim

-Peter Conheim (born 1968) is a film and music archivist and multimedia artist/musician based in the San Francisco Bay Area.
+Peter Conheim (born 1968) is an American film and music archivist and multimedia artist/musician based in the San Francisco Bay Area.
 He is the co-founder of the "all-16mm-projector band", Wet Gate, which uses only "found footage" and 16mm film projectors to create a live cinema collage performance, sampling the sound from the film tracks in real time, as well as Mono Pause, a long-running "situationist rock" performing group (and its Southeast Asian music spin-off, Neung Phak).